Operational Quantum Reference Frame Transformations: Quantum Reference Frame Transformations

 \begin{definition} Given a pair of frames, $\R_1$ and $\R_2$, and a system $\S$, we will denote by

-the (ultraweakly closed) operator space of $\R_1$-\emph{relativized} $\E_2$-\emph{framed operators}. \end{definition} Note that without loss of generality, the span may be taken inside the parenthesis and $\Y^{\R_1}$ (provided the image is closed at the end), to ensure that the domain of the $\R_1$ relativization map is the space of ($\R_1$-relativized) $\E_2$-framed effects.
+the (ultraweakly closed) operator space of $\R_1$-\emph{relative} $\E_2$-\emph{framed operators}. \end{definition} Note that without loss of generality, the span may be taken inside the parenthesis and $\Y^{\R_1}$ (provided the image is closed at the end), to ensure that the domain of the $\R_1$ relativization map is the space of $\E_2$-framed operators.
+The equivalence classes of states taken with respect to such relative framed operators can be mapped to the corresponding objects with the roles of the frames interchanged, invertibly under the assumption of localizability of the frames.

-\begin{definition} The $(\R_1,\E_2)$-equivalence relation on $\T(\hio \otimes \hit \otimes \his)$, denoted $T \sim_{(\R_1,\E_2)} T'$, is defined as the operational equivalence with respect to $B(\hit \otimes \his)^{\R_1,\E_2}$.
+\begin{definition} The $(\R_1,\E_2)$-equivalence relation on $\T(\his \otimes \hio \otimes \hit)$, denoted $T \sim_{(\R_1,\E_2)} T'$, is defined as the operational equivalence with respect to $B(\his \otimes \hit)^{\R_1,\E_2}$.
 Elements of the corresponding operational state space

 will be called $\E_2$-\emph{framed} $\R_1$-\emph{relative states}. \end{definition}